wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 > [!edit]-
 >
 > 1. Updated diagrams, as I don't use Mermaid anymore.
-In fact, I used it in this
+In fact, I used it in
->    blog while using PlantUML and Mingrammer diagrams everywhere else.
-Now they're
+>    this blog while using PlantUML and Mingrammer diagrams everywhere else.
+Now
->    all consistent.
+>    they're all consistent.
 >
 > 2. Changed diagrams again, this time switching them to PNG instead of SVG.
->    Size-wise they're small and fare better when embedded in feeds like RSS and
+>    Size-wise they're small and fare better when embedded in feeds like RSS
->    ATOM.
+>    and ATOM.
+>
+> 3. Yet another diagram change.
+This time I'm migrating to D2, which provides
+>    a great syntax for diagrams and a standalone CLI to generate good-looking
+>    SVGs.

 [^metaindex]: The [documentation][docs-meta] states that any value that can
     resolve the `__index` metamethod works.
 This means `userdata` (C objects) can